Miracle-Gro Best Garden Selection

-Gardeners from across Canada will be in Laval in March 2017 planting flowers in the mosaïculture artwork representing their respective province or territory.
+Gardeners from across Canada were in Laval in March 2017 planting flowers in the mosaïculture artwork representing their respective province or territory.
 The mosaïculture structures will celebrate Canadian Confederation, the Founding Peoples, the First Nations and our Canadian Heritage.

-MosaiCanada 150/Gatineau 2017, a Canada 150 project funded by Canadian Heritage, the Government of Quebec and the Ville de Gatineau, will be held from July 1st to October 15, 2017 in Jacques Cartier Park, a National Capital Commission park, partner of the project.
+MosaiCanada 150/Gatineau 2017, a Canada 150 project funded by Canadian Heritage, the Government of Quebec and the Ville de Gatineau, is being held from July 1st to October 15, 2017 in Jacques Cartier Park, a National Capital Commission park, partner of the project.

 The project, under the leadership of Mosaïcultures Internationales de Montreal, consists of creating mosaïculture artworks as a major attraction/event to celebrate Canada's 150th Anniversary.

 Mosaïculture is a most spectacular horticultural technique that combines the following different art forms: